allie-walker/Natural-product-function/README.md

 # Natural-product-function

 Natural_product_BGC_activity_prediction.ipnyb is an python notebook containing code to optimize, train, and use machine learning models to predict natural product activity from biosynthetic gene clusters.
 We have also provided a command line version of the script in the cluster_function_prediction.py.
 The activity prediction program requires ouptut files from antiSMASH and Resistance Gene Identifier (RGI).
+Both the command line tool and the python notebook require other files in the repository directory.

 Code is developed to run in python 3.
 Packages required:
 Biopython